signaldust/bunny-jit/README.md

 To generate instructions, you can then call the instruction methods on `Proc` which are described [below](#instruction-set).
 Note that the last instruction of every block must be either a jump (conditional or unconditional) or a return.
+Any instructions are placed into the last emitted label or the entry-block if no labels have been emitted yet.

+To generate new labels call `Proc::newLabel()` and to start emitting code to a previous created label call `Proc:emitLabel()` (see [env](#env) below).
+Any labels must always be created (but not necessarily emitted) before emitting jumps to them.
+Any given label can only be emitted once (ie. calling `emitLabel()` makes the contents of the previous block final; this is done as sanity checking only, so let me know if you can demonstrate a use-case where this should be relaxed).

 Most instructions take their parameters as SSA values.
 The exceptions are `lci`/`lcf`/`lcd` which take immediate constants and jump-labels which must be